aspose-words/Aspose.Words-for-Java/README.md

 ###Output

 + Most examples will perform operations on documents and save them into the Data directory.
-This directory is found inside each of the examples e.g "\(ExampleName)\CSharp\Data\".
+This directory is found inside each of the examples e.g "\(ExampleName)\Java\Data\".
 + Other examples print output to the console.
 + Some printing examples will display a print preview dialog and allow you to print the document output.